ADD Vs. ADHD | What's The Difference?

 There are three main "types" of ADHD, describing how the condition may present.
 They include the following.

-If enough symptoms of inattentiveness or difficulty sustaining attention are present in someone who meets the criteria for ADHD, but they do not demonstrate symptoms of hyperactivity/impulsivity, this condition is referred to as the predominantly inattentive type of ADHD, inattentive type ADHD, or simply inattentive ADHD.
+If enough symptoms of inattentiveness or difficulty sustaining attention are present in someone who meets the criteria for ADHD but does not demonstrate symptoms of hyperactivity/impulsivity, this condition is referred to as the predominantly inattentive type of ADHD, inattentive type ADHD, or simply inattentive ADHD.

 The ADHD-HI presentation is mostly an impulsive presentation, though it can also have a hyperactivity component.
 If enough symptoms of hyperactivity or impulsivity, but not inattentiveness, are present in someone who meets the criteria for ADHD, they may receive a diagnosis of hyperactive-impulsive ADHD or be medically referred to as a “hyperactive-impulsive type.”

-People with inattentive ADHD tend to exhibit some of the below behaviors:
+People with inattentive ADHD tend to exhibit some of the following behaviors:

 • Trouble paying attention to detail (for example, difficulty following instructions at work or school)